mirzakopic/api-syncagent/docs/publish-resources.md

 ### Projection

-For stronger separation of concerns and to enable whitelabelling of services, the type meta for can be projected, i.e. changed between the local service cluster and the platform.
-You could for example rename `Certificate` from cert-manager to `Sertifikat` inside the platform.
+For stronger separation of concerns and to enable whitelabelling of services, the type meta for can be projected, i.e. changed between the local service cluster and kcp.
+You could for example rename `Certificate` from cert-manager to `Sertifikat` inside kcp.

 Note that the API group of all published resources is always changed to the one defined in the APIExport object (meaning 1 Sync Agent serves all the selected published resources under the same API group).
 That is why changing the API group cannot be configured in the projection.

-Besides renaming the Kind and Version, dependent fields like Plural, ShortNames and Categories can be adjusted to fit the desired naming scheme in the platform.
+Besides renaming the Kind and Version, dependent fields like Plural, ShortNames and Categories can be adjusted to fit the desired naming scheme in kcp.
 The Plural name is computed automatically, but can be overridden.
 ShortNames and Categories are copied unless overwritten in the `PublishedResource`.